skip to Main Content

 You Choose Your Motivation

-In one sense we can recall the dynamics of an earthly family, and thus admit, “it doesn’t really matter if you want to go, you know it is what you need to do since you are a part of the family.”
+In one sense we can recall the dynamics of an earthly family, and admit, “it doesn’t really matter if you want to go, you know it is what you need to do since you are a part of the family.”

 But in another sense, it is our great privilege and joy to be among God’s people, worshipping with God’s people, ingesting God’s word together, and just being a part of the family.

-Either way, church is coming up – and you need to be there!
+You choose your motivation.
+But either way, church is coming up – and you need to be there!

 Back To Top